 The first day of your Georgia and Armenia tour starts with a guided sightseeing tour in Tbilisi.
 Start at Holy Trinity cathedral, one of the largest orthodox cathedrals in the world.
-Continue to Metekhi church and monument to Vakhtang Gorgasali, the legendary founder of Tbilisi.
-Take cable car to Narikala Fortress to enjoy breathtaking panoramic view of the city.
+Continue to Metekhi church and the monument to Vakhtang Gorgasali, the legendary founder of Tbilisi.
+Visit Narikala Fortress to enjoy breathtaking panoramic view of the city.
 Walk down to the district of Sulphur bath houses passing by the only mosque in Tbilisi.
 Stroll through the Sharden area full of narrow streets with cozy cafés, wine tasting bars, souvenir shops, and breathe in the living past.
 Visit Sioni Cathedral, Anchiskhati Basilica, and the clock tower of famous Rezo Gabriadze Theatre.
-Cross the Bridge of Peace to Rike Park and head to Open Air Museum of Ethnography, a miniature model of Georgia.
+Cross the Bridge of Peace leading to Rike Park and head to Open Air Museum of Ethnography, a miniature model of Georgia.
 In the evening enjoy dinner at traditional Georgian restaurant.

 Our first stop will be in Bodbe convent, which according to the legend is a burial place of St. Nino, who converted Georgia to Christianity in the 4th century.
 According to Tsar Alexader III of Russia decree, since 1889 Bodbe complex functions as a nunnery.
 Continue Sighnaghi, the city of love and the Royal Town, one of the crossroads of the Great Silk Road surrounded by defensive walls with 23 towers.
 Drive to Tsinandali, the residence of dukes of Georgia with beautiful English garden, a museum, and the wine cellar which belonged to prince Chavchavadze, 19th century public figure and poet.